 In addition, Google has methods for figuring out whether or not your web page and website is related to a specific keyword.

-Find out how much keyword density you should use in SEO
+How much keyword density should you use in SEO?

 Keyword density should be used as a guidepost for your content.
 Is there even the best keyword density?